Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 #### *{START..END}*

 -`{START..END}` This can further be shortened to look like this.
 This form is the most common form of *for* I find people use.
-An Example that is equivilant to the above examples is simply:
+An example that is equivilant to the above examples is simply:

 ```
   for i in {0..10}; do